CodePenguino/CFlexer/README.md

 ## Windows:
 ## Mingw method
 I actually have a windows compilation method this time!
 First, download and install mingw32.
-Then, delete the file labeled "Makefile", and rename "Makefile.win" to "Makefile".
-Finally, open up either cmd or powershell in the directory where the makefile is, and type the following:
+Then, go to the minBuild folder and run the following command:
 ```
 mingw32-make
 ```